-UNM is pleased to offer an online Master of Music degree with a concentration in Music Education beginning Spring 2020.
+UNM is pleased to offer an online Master of Music degree with a concentration in Music Education.
 This program is designed specifically for currently licensed music educators to advance professionally in the teaching field.
 Many states require a Master’s degree within 5 years of obtaining a teaching license or as a credential for a level advancement.

 A) Develop advanced musical comprehension demonstrated by the abilities to work independently and make artistic and intellectual judgments in the area of specialization.

 B) Demonstrate professional competence in the area of specialization before peers and faculty.

 C) Engage creatively within our society, contributing to the advancement of musical cultures which are essential to a vibrant and diverse community.